doo/scanbot-sdk-example-ionic/README.md

 ## Please note

-This example app doesn't contain a Scanbot SDK license key and runs in a **trial mode (trial period of 1 minute)**!
+The Scanbot SDK will run without a license for one minute per session!

-After the trial period is over the Scanbot SDK functions will stop working.
-The UI parts (like Document Scanner UI) will stop working or may be terminated.
+After the trial period is over all Scanbot SDK functions as well as the UI components (like Document Scanner UI) will stop working or may be terminated.
 You have to restart the app to get another trial period.

-The Scanbot SDK will run without a license for one minute per session!

 To get an unrestricted "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/sdk/trial.html) on our website.